DevShashankSharma/Cloudcredits/webstart/README.md

 ## Installation

-To install and run EasyPage locally, follow these steps:
+To install and run WebStart locally, follow these steps:

 1. Clone the repository: